 Is Rimadyl Safe For Dogs?
-Rimadyl For Dogs Joints Explained
+Rimadyl Side Effects For Dogs Explained

 There are various ailments which dogs and humans share.
 In fact, you could say, that in some ironic way, it helps us to go through life together.
 At any rate, one of the conditions which we and our canine companions share is arthritis and joint pain.
 There are ways of dealing with this situation, and when it comes to our animal friends, one of the most popular joint pain medications is Rimadyl.
 These kinds of diseases affect dogs a lot more than cats, so this article will be targeting dogs specifically.

 But before we get into the details of this medication, let’s take a closer look at what exactly causes this condition in our beloved pets.